 The important part is that people take an actual step just to get started.
 There’s not a right or wrong place to get started.
 For companies who are on a budget or just trying to get their feet wet with the digital landscape, focusing on your local search rankings is probably the easiest place just to get started.

 One has to always ask the question, especially when on a budget, “Do we invest our resources now with the long view in mind, understanding that SEO is a process, that it’s not something that today you’re going to start a website and tomorrow you’re going to rank all over Google?

 We have to ask ourselves, “Are we going to invest time, effort, and resources into something that is going to take time and effort to build, or are we going to direct our efforts to paid traffic where it’s guaranteed placements tomorrow?”

 Time certainly has an opportunity cost and even though local SEO and organic search rankings are not paid placements, there’s certainly a significant amount of time that needs to be invested into being able to have your site rank.

-Local SEO is a great option for many businesses to get started with because while there’s not necessarily a cost of, “I’ve got to spend $1,500 per ad,” a business could easily find, and it takes four or five, six hours a week investing into research and content development and writing the right type of content and writing content that’s optimized for the search engines that they could quickly find that over a period of a month, perhaps another channel will give them more immediate results.
+Local SEO is a great option for many businesses to get started with.
+While there’s not necessarily a cost of, “I’ve got to spend $1,500 per ad,” a business could easily find it takes four to six hours a week investing into research and writing content that’s optimized for the search engines.
+They could quickly find out over a period of a month if perhaps another channel will give them more immediate results.